OFS/opae-sdk/plugin/README.md

 The plugin loader is responsible for opening each plugin and constructing a plugin adapter table based on the contained API entry points.
-The loader calls opae_plugin_configure(), passing the adapter table and the relevant configuration file contents.
-Once the plugin is configured, the plugin loader calls back into the plugin's opae_plugin_initialize() entry point.
-If initialization is successful, the plugin loader begins resolving API entry points.
-Each API entry point from the plugin is placed into the plugin's adapter table.
-The adapter table for the plugin is then returned to the Plugin Manager, where it is associated with the plugin in the manager's internal data structures.
+The loader calls opae_plugin_configure(), passing a pre-initialized adapter table object and any relevant configuration data.
+It is expected that the plugin set function pointer fields in the adapter table that point to API functions implemented by the plugin.
+The adapter table also has fields for setting functions defined in the plugin that can be called by the Plugin Manager for non API related functionality.
+These include initialization, finalization, and pre-filtering functions that can be used for plugin selection during enumeration.

 ### Configuration Schema ###
 The OPAE Plugin system will use JSON for defining any runtime configuration